Summary of Significant Accounting Policies

 Use of Estimates in the Consolidated Financial Statements

 The preparation of consolidated financial statements in conformity with U.S GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Significant items subject to such estimates and assumptions include, but are not limited to, income taxes and the effective tax rates, the fair value of assets and liabilities related to acquisitions, the recognition and valuation of unit-based compensation arrangements, the useful lives of property and equipment, revenue recognition, allowances for uncollectible receivable balances, fair values and impairment of intangible assets and goodwill and assumptions used in the recognition of contract assets.
+Significant items subject to such estimates and assumptions include, but are not limited to, the fair value of contingent consideration, the fair value of assets and liabilities related to acquisitions, the derivative warrant liability, the recognition of the valuations and unit-based compensation arrangements, the useful lives of property and equipment, revenue recognition, allowances for uncollectible receivable balances, fair values and impairment of intangible assets and goodwill and assumptions used in the recognition of contract assets.

-The COVID-19 outbreak may continue to have a negative impact on our operations, supply chain, transportation networks and customers.
+The COVID-19 outbreak will continue to have a negative impact on our operations, supply chain, transportation networks and customers.
+The impact on our business and the results of operations included temporary closure of our operating locations, or those of our customers or suppliers, among others.
 In addition, the ability of our employees and our suppliers’ and customers’ employees to work may be significantly impacted by individuals contracting or being exposed to COVID-19, which may significantly hamper our production throughout the supply chain and constrict sales channels.
 The extent of these factors are uncertain and cannot be predicted.
-Our consolidated financial statements reflect estimates and assumptions made by management as of April 2, 2022.
-Events and changes in circumstances arising after April 2, 2022, including those resulting from the impacts of the COVID-19 pandemic, will be reflected in management’s estimates for future periods.
+Our consolidated financial statements reflect estimates and assumptions made by management as of September 25, 2021.
+Events and changes in circumstances arising after September 25, 2021, including those resulting from the impacts of COVID-19 pandemic, will be reflected in management’s estimates for future periods.